miscer/park-gates-distributed-system/report.md

 ## Mutual Exclusion

 The leader node manages access to a shared resource using a simple mutex.
 The mutex can be obtained by any node by sending the `mutex_requested` message to the leader node.
-If the mutex is not currently held by any node, the leader sends back `mutex_granted`.
+If the mutex is not currently held by any node, the leader sends back a `mutex_granted` message.
 If it is held, it adds the requesting node to a FIFO queue.
 Once the first node releases the mutex with a `mutex_released` message, the next node in the queue is granted the mutex.

 ## Entering and Leaving